Aaron's Party (Come Get It)

 Aaron's Party (Come Get It) is the second studio album by American pop singer Aaron Carter.
 It serves as the follow-up to his international debut album.
 Aaron's Party was released in the fall of 2000 becoming his first album under Jive Records.
-It includes the singles "Aaron's Party (Come Get It)", "I Want Candy", "Bounce", and "That's How I Beat Shaq".
+It includes the singles "Aaron's Party (Come Get It)", "I Want Candy", and "That's How I Beat Shaq".
 The album was also certified 3× platinum by the RIAA for selling over 3 million copies in the United States, making it Carter's most successful album.

 Synopsis

 All of the songs on the standard album were separated by interludes, added in the pre-gaps of each song.
 Their lengths span from a one-second-long interlude titled "Let's Go" to a skit over a minute long titled "Teacher".

 In some regions, "(Have Some) Fun with the Funk" (also available on the Pokémon: The First Movie soundtrack) and "Hang On Sloopy" were released as bonus tracks, bringing those releases' total number of songs to 14.
 Some releases of the album also have differences; instead of "Hang On Sloopy" as a bonus track, the UK edition included "Jump, Jump", which also featured on the test pressing of the album.
 The European version notably added "Life is a Party" (available on The Other Me soundtrack).

 The Japanese edition (as well as having both bonus tracks and a spoken "Aaron Message") had a completely different album cover; some versions of this cover include it being completely orange apart from a circle around Carter's face at a party.
 The party cover is the main cover for some editions as well.